The left gets a modus vivendi, the right a concordat

 In this John Paul II was only continuing the support of his predecessors for bloody rightwing dictators.
 The attempts by Paul IV to whitewash the terror in Chile are even revealed in a secret US diplomatic cable from 1973, more than a month after Pinochet's coup.
 It reports the message of Archbishop Benelli who was the Pope's right-hand man.
 (Benelli, though officially the Deputy Vatican Secretary of State was doing the whole job, as his superior was by then very old.)
 He told the Americans that, “As is unfortunately natural following coup d'état, there has admittedly been bloodshed during mopping up procedures in Chile.”
 But Benelli went on to say that Chilean bishops had assured him “that stories alleging brutal reprisals in international media are unfounded” and dismissed them as “Communist propaganda”.

 However, any alliance with the Vatican remains a marriage of convenience, one which is promptly annulled when support for the dictator threatens to become a liability.
 Thus the standard sequence is for the Vatican to conclude a concordat with a dictator who is anxious for the legitimacy conferred by a concordat with the Holy See.
 Yet when his hold on power slips and it's clear he's soon going to be to be replaced by popular demand, the Church turns on him.
-To get more leverage with the impending new government and be seen as supporting the oppressed, the Church switches sides.
+To get more leverage with the future democratic government and be seen as supporting the oppressed, the Church switches sides.
 It suddenly remembers the dictaor's atrocities and issues grave warnings from pulpits across the land.
 This happened in their declining days to Spain's Franco, Haiti's Duvalier, the Dominican Republic's Trujillo, Argentina's Juan Peron, Venezuela's Marcos Perez Jimenez and Colombia's Gustavo Rojas Pinilla.
 Of course, when the Vatican turns on its concordat partners it does not renounce the concordats, as well.
 Long after the rightwing dictators have been deposed, these remain.

-With leftwing dictatorships the relationship was less cosy.
+With leftwing dictatorships the relationship is less cosy.
 The Church opposed Socialism and Communism from very early on, long before the Soviets came to power and began abusing people.
 This fact suggests that the Church objected to Marxism, not because it was against oppression, but because it wanted to check any competing ideology, especially one which was hostile to religion.

 Note on the picture of boots: These seem a better symbol of modern Fascism than the traditional "fasces".
 Springer boots, originally for paratroopers, have thick soles to absorb the shock of landing.
 Neo-Nazis use them to absorb the shock to their feet of treading on their victims.